Dr. Amelie Ramirez to Serve as Chair the Women in Cancer Research Council

 Share On Social!

-Dr. Amelie G. Ramirez, director of Salud America! at UT Health San Antonio and a leading health disparities researcher, will serve as the 2021-2022 chair of the the Women in Cancer Research Council of the American Association for Cancer Research (AACR).
+Dr. Amelie G. Ramirez, director of Salud America! at UT Health San Antonio and a leading health disparities researcher, will serve as the 2021-2022 chair of the Women in Cancer Research Council of the American Association for Cancer Research (AACR).

 The council organizes the activities of the members of the Women in Cancer Research group.
 This includes fostering career development, recognizing scientific achievements, and advising AACR leadership.